GitHub Actions: How to Create Pull Requests Automatically

 Example workflow to automate periodic dependency updates

-This example workflow executes once a week and will create a pull request for any dependency updates.
 This pattern will work well for updating any kind of static content from an external source.

 name: Update Dependencies